SCOREnetworkorg/module-repository/README.md

 Module Repository which enables you to search for modules by either sport or by statistics and data science topic.

 This website is built using [Quarto](https://quarto.org/).
-Recent RStudio versions can automatically render and preview Quarto filess.
+Recent RStudio versions can automatically render and preview Quarto files.
 If you have Quarto installed, you can also preview the website by running this command in the
 repository: